-605 7 Discussions
+7 Discussions

-7.1 Applicability of the FY-4B/GIIRS spectra for retrieving CO columns in the winter season

-For IR sounder like GIIRS, observations of low temperature targets are associated with high radiometric noise in brightness temperature, leading to unstable retrievals with large uncertainty.
+7.1 Applicability of the FY-4B/GIIRS spectra for retrieving CO columns in the winter season ness temperature, leading to unstable retrievals with large uncertainty.
 In the winter season when the surface and the atmospheric temperatures are dramatically reduced, the applicability of the GIIRS spectra in retrieving the CO columns is unknown.
-As a 610 preliminary test, we apply the algorithm to observations in December when temperature is close to the lowest point.
-As shown in the supplementary Fig. S9, the average temperatures in North China Plain and East China Sea drop by about 20K, and in Mongolia the drop is more than 30K.
-Although the TC can be large over these regions, the high spectral noise related to low temperature may significantly reduce the detectivity.
-As a result, the RMSE of the fitting residual averaged over all retrievals in December is 1.16±0.82K, which doubles the estimate (0.63±0.13K) in July, as shown in the supplementary Fig. S10.
-The 615 DOFS for the majority of retrievals in the high latitude regions has dropped to below 1.0, as shown in the supplementary Fig. S11 with an example of CO column and DOFS maps in hour 3-4h BJT on December 18, 2022.
-If we apply the filter based on the RMSE of fitting residual <=1.0K, almost all the retrievals in the high latitude (>40°N) are filtered out.
-The availability of retrievals is much smaller for the night time observations due to its even lower temperature.
-Fortunately, since the sea surface temperature is relatively high in winter, the ocean regions in the low latitudes can still provide observations with low fitting 620 residual and high DOFS that are comparable to summer retrievals.
+As a preliminary test, we apply the algorithm to observations in December when temperature is close to the lowest point.
+As shown in Fig. S10, the average temperatures in North China Plain and East China Sea drop by about 20 K, and in Mongolia the drop is more than 30 K. Although the TC can be large over these regions, the high spectral noise related to low temperature may significantly reduce the detectivity.
+As a result, the RMSE of the fitting residual averaged over all retrievals in December is 1.16 ± 0.82 K, which doubles the estimate $(0.63 \pm 0.13 \text{ K})$ in July, as shown in Fig. S11.
+The DOFS for the majority of retrievals in the high-latitude regions has dropped to below 1.0, as shown in Fig. S12 with an example of CO column and DOFS maps at 03:00-04:00 BJT